filecoin-project/lotus/documentation/en/api-v1-unstable-methods.md

 F3Participate should be called by a miner node to particpate in signing F3 consensus.
 The address should be of type ID
 This API call won't exit until the caller terminates it.
+It is recommended to call this API through websocket connection.

 Perms: admin